ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

 A good VNC client for Linux is the package tigervnc-viewer (available on at least Debian); its command line program is `vncviewer`.
 Note that before you use it, you should click **Options** → **Misc** → **Show dot when no cursor**.
+Other options include the VNC feature in [ChromiumIDE]'s device management, and [novnc], which makes the device accessible via a web browser.

 ***note
 **SIDE NOTES:**

-*   The output of the `build_image` command will also contain a full command to start a VM with that image.
+*   The output of the `cros build-image` command will also contain a full command to start a VM with that image.
 *   Only KVM/QEMU VMs are actively supported at the moment.
     *   Non-KVM VMs often "work", but are unbearably slow.
 *   If you're interested in creating a test image (used for integration